catfooo/react-router-boiler-plate-no-css/README.md

 ## Getting Started with the Project

 ### 1. **Clone the Repository**:
 First, you'll need to get a copy of the repository on your local machine.
 You can do this using git.
-There are two common methods to clone a repository: USing the gitHUb CLI, HTTPS and SSH.
+There are three common methods to clone a repository: USing the gitHub CLI, HTTPS and SSH.

 #### 1.1. **Using HTTPS**:
 This is the default method and works universally.
 Simply copy the HTTPS URL from the repository's main page and use the following command: